2010 Sri Lankan presidential election: Plot to assassinate Rajapaska and government officers

 At a press briefing held on Thursday, 28 January, the Director of the Media Centre for National Security, Lakshman Hulugalle, told reporters that Gen. Fonseka moved into the hotel with over 70 retired army officers and deserters to plot the assassination of victorious President Mahinda Rajapaksa and his family.
-The Sri Lanka Ministry of Defence reported that they were still looking for evidence to prove Mr. Fonseka's involvement.
+The Sri Lankan Ministry of Defence reported that they were still looking for evidence to prove Mr. Fonseka's involvement.

+Presidential Inauguration

+The 3rd Amendment to the Constitution of Sri Lanka stated that if a President was re-elected for a second term via an Early Presidential election, his second term starts on the next date corresponding to the date of the beginning of his first term.
+As such, Mahinda Rajapaksha was inaugurated for a second term of office at a Ceremony held on the footsteps of the Presidential Secretariat in Colombo, on 19 November 2010.
+His oath of office was administered by Chief Justice Asoka de Silva.